 -

-“Trip-trap” is the sound of goat hooves tapping across the wooden bridge planks.
+Trip-trap is the sound of the goats’ hooves tapping across the wooden bridge.

 -

-“Gruff” means rough-sounding or a bit growly.
-In this story, it is part of the goats’ name and makes them sound sturdy and bold.
+Gruff means rough-sounding or a bit growly.
+In this story, it is part of the goats’ name and helps make them sound sturdy and bold.

 -